CascadeEnergy/node-style-guide/Readme.md

 It is inspired by what is popular within the community, and flavored with some personal opinions.

+There are two more style guides which can fill in the blanks, [air-bnb](https://github.com/airbnb/javascript) and [idiomatic js](https://github.com/rwaldron/idiomatic.js)

 There is a .jshintrc which enforces these rules as closely as possible.
 You can either use that and adjust it, or use
 [this script](https://gist.github.com/kentcdodds/11293570) to make your own.